How to Change iPhone Location on Mac: QPin Desktop Guide

 Can I change iPhone location on a Mac without jailbreak?

 Yes.
-A Mac workflow such as QPin for Mac changes the location through a computer-assisted process and does not require jailbreaking the iPhone.
+A Mac workflow such as QPin for Desktop changes the location through a computer-assisted process and does not require jailbreaking the iPhone.

-What do I need before using QPin for Mac?
+What do I need before using QPin for Desktop?

 You need a Mac, an iPhone, a data-capable USB cable, the QPin software activation code, and Developer Mode enabled on the iPhone during first-time setup.